MC$^2$: Towards Transparent and Culturally-Aware NLP for Minority Languages in China: Data Collection and Analysis

 Our corpus is mainly made up of web crawls.
-We attempt to address several issues in previous web crawled corpus~\cite{abadji-etal-2022-towards,nguyen2023culturax}.
-One is language misidentification, where the language of a document is incorrectly labeled. \citet{kreutzer-etal-2022-quality} observes high ratios of language mislabeling in OSCAR and mC4.
-Our inspection of the Uyghur corpus in CulturaX also finds that 16\% of it is actually in Kazakh or Arabic, which we will further discuss in Section~\ref{sec:other_dataset}.
-The other issue in previous datasets is inadequate data cleaning.
-Many texts in previous datasets contain the headers and footers of the web pages.
-We sampled 100 pages from the Tibetan corpus of CulturaX and our manual annotation shows that 42\% of them contain headers or footers.
-These undesired texts might hinder the learning of a low-resource language.
-We describe below our efforts to curate a web crawl corpus of higher quality.
+We combine both human labor and AI assistance to prevent the flaws in the previous corpora.

-\paragraph{Language Identification} An important issue in collecting web corpus for low-resource languages is identifying the language of a web page.
-However, current language identification tools such as fastText~\cite{joulin2016bag} are prone to error~\cite{kreutzer-etal-2022-quality}.
-Instead of identifying the language of individual web pages, we employ a website-centric strategy, directly crawling websites where all pages are in the target language.
-Since the number of websites in the low-resource languages is limited, we manually maintain a list of high-quality websites for each language of our study, to avoid language contamination resulting from mislabeling by identification tools.
+\paragraph{Language Identification} Different from previous efforts for curating \textit{massively-multilingual} web crawls~\cite{nguyen2023culturax}, the number of websites in each language is limited for the four minority languages in our study.
+We manually maintain a list of high-quality websites for each language of our study, to avoid language contamination resulting from mislabeling by identification tools.
 These websites are collected from a variety of sources, including URLs in existing corpora, search engines, web portals, website recommendations on social media, and hyperlinks on these websites.
-We suggest starting from the sources above if one wants to crawl web data for another low-resource language.
+For each website in the list, we start from the homepage and crawl all the pages through a breadth-first search.

 \paragraph{Text Extraction} The web crawls in previous corpora often contain unwanted texts such as sidebars, headers, and footers.
-As the number of websites in our corpus is manageable and the web pages in the same website usually share the same structure, we automatically designed text extraction rules for each website.
+As the number of websites in our corpus is manageable and the web pages in the same website usually share the same structure, we automatically design text extraction rules for each website.
 These rules can precisely extract the title and main content of a web page, discarding other distracting texts.
 Specifically, for each website, we ask Github Copilot\footnote{\url{https://github.com/features/copilot}} to analyze the HTML structure of a sampled web page and write a Python code to extract its title and main content.
 In this way, we can extract the wanted texts in the raw web crawls with high accuracy and efficiency.

-In total, we collected 2.0G Tibetan, 1.1G Uyghur, 895M Kazakh, and 1.4G Mongolian texts in our new web crawls.
+In total, we collected 2.0G Tibetan, 1.1G Uyghur, 1.3G Kazakh, and 1.7G Mongolian texts in our new web crawls.